Opening Triennial on 25.9.2025

 on the topicality of the history of ideas of Modernism - including

-• Wolfgang Knöbl (Director of the "Hamburg Institute for Social Research")
+• Prof. Dr. Wolfgang Knöbl, Director of the "Hamburg Institute for Social Research"

 • 19:15 Music by Kurt Weill